Ad1020/working_capital_dividends/README.md

 These sources were selected to ensure full transparency and reproducibility without requiring paid subscriptions or proprietary databases.

----

 ## Repository Structure

-.
-├── notebooks/            # Jupyter notebooks (data collection, analysis) ├── output/               # Generated Excel files, regression tables ├── figures/              # Figures used in the report ├── data/                 # Intermediate datasets (if applicable) └── README.md
+working-capital-dividends.ipynb
+Main Jupyter Notebook containing the full analysis pipeline:
+- data collection from SEC and Yahoo Finance
+- data cleaning and variable construction
+- fixed-effects panel regressions
+- machine learning prediction models (Random Forest)

+output/
+Generated Excel files and intermediate results.

+figures/
+Figures used in the final report.